muggy8/improbable/from-me-to-me/dPRPjiiM.md

 However, Mikay did end up agreeing to taking an alternate path and I was tasked with leading the way.

-Before long, we were standing infront a small group of trees that seemed to be too small compared to the rest of the trees around.
+Before long, we were standing in front a small group of trees that seemed to be too small compared to the rest of the trees around.

 Unlike the other trees in the area, these trees didn't have leaves and had green spikes instead.